Reviews

 - The icons are in light blue and white outline against the slide's background.

+- The slide employs a clean and minimalist design aesthetic, with plenty of white (actually teal blue gradient) space around the graphical elements to avoid clutter.
 The slide's overall look is modern and professional, using a uniform color scheme and simple icons to convey various aspects of prioritization without being overly complex or cluttered.

 Use Cases